AMEE/benchmarking/README.md

 ### Browsing company data

 The /browse path simply provides a way to browse over 600 global corporations and discover information regarding their annual greenhouse gas emission, energy consumption and emissions intensity (emissions per USD turnover, EBITDA or profit).
+Browse in the following ways:

-Use the drop down boxes to filter the companies by industrial sector, country or on the basis of the financial metric which is available for the company.
+* Use the drop down boxes to filter the companies by industrial sector, country or on the basis of the financial metric which is available for the company.
+* Type in the search field in order to search by company name.
+* Clicking on the chart columns willr esult in the data table being scrolled to show the clicked company's data.

 ### Benchmarking companies